How The Sun Affects Your Skin

 Palpitations/fast pulse rate

-According to the NHS, more severe symptoms of heatstroke can develop if you don’t treat heat exhaustion, including confusion, disorientation, seizures and unconsciousness.
-So if you think you may have the signs of heat exhaustion, it’s important to lie down in a cool place and use wet sponges or flannels to cool your skin (you could also wrap yourself in a cool wet sheet and put cold packs around your neck and armpits).
-Make sure you drink plenty of fluids, and if you don’t start feeling better within 30 minutes contact your GP.
+According to the NHS, it’s important to cool someone down if they’re showing signs of heat exhaustion: lie them down in a cool place and use wet sponges or flannels to cool their skin (you could also wrap them in a cool wet sheet and put cold packs around their neck and armpits).
+Make sure they drink plenty of fluids, and if they don’t start feeling better within 30 minutes contact their GP (v).
+If they still feel unwell after resting in a cool place and drinking plenty of water for 30 minutes, they may have heatstroke, which can be very serious if not treated quickly.
+Other signs of heatstroke include:

 Natural relief for sun-damaged skin